inventonater/android-ble-hid/README.md

 ```
 ./gradlew :unity-plugin:assembleRelease :unity-plugin:copyToUnity
 ```
 This will build the AAR and copy it to the Unity project's Plugins/Android folder.

+The build process automatically increments the build number each time the plugin is compiled, allowing you to always know which version is currently deployed to your Unity project.
+The build number is visible in the Unity app UI.

 ## Development